akarthik10/emergency-integration-test/README.md

 The test target in iOS emergency application resides in the `UMassEmergencyIntegrationTests/UMassEmergencyIntegrationTests.swift` file.
 The file contains `setUp`, `test*` and `tearDown` methods.
 Each test starts with the keyword `test` to identify it as a test.

 The entire test logic resides in the `test*` methods of the iOS test target class.
 If an external command needs to be executed, the test logic issues a HTTP request to a HTTP server listening on port 5555 outside the iOS VM to execute the command.
 This is frequently used to set simulator location and to take screenshots.

+On the portal side, once the app is ready to receive notifications, the test logic executes a python script to launch the portal send a notification of well defined attributes.
+This uses selenium to launch the website and trigger corresponding inputs.
+The test logic, after executing code to send notification from portal, expects notification to arrive in the app.
+If a notification appears on map, the test is successful.